EddOliver/BBM-Bridge-Baby-Monitor/README.md

 <img src="https://i.ibb.co/RTr6QXB/4.png">

-- When we finish creating the file and add it, we will give it "Next" twice and a screen like the following one will appear, where we will select "Part Selection" to choose the part that has the Ultra96.
+- When we finish creating the file and adding it, we will give it "Next" twice and a screen like the following one will appear, where we will select "Part Selection" to choose the part that the Ultra96 has.

 <img src="https://i.ibb.co/FXpYrvB/5-5.png">

-- The part of the Ultra96 is an "xczu3eg-sbva484-1-e"
+- The part of the Ultra96 is "xczu3eg-sbva484-1-e"

 <img src="https://i.ibb.co/fkNHkkT/5.png">